-In a recent case, Bank of America v.
-Miami, the U.S. Supreme Court decided that cities can sue banks over Fair Housing Act (FHA) violations if they target minorities for risky, costly mortgages and the city suffered harm by these actions.
+In the case of Bank of America Corp. v.
+City of Miami, 137 S. Ct.
+1296 (2017), the U.S. Supreme Court decided that cities can sue banks over Fair Housing Act (FHA) violations if they target minorities for risky, costly mortgages and the city suffered harm by these actions.
 Read on to learn more about this case, as well as the types of mortgage discrimination are prohibited under the FHA, how to spots the signs of lending discrimination, and what to do if you are experiencing it.

 The federal Fair Housing Act (FHA) makes it illegal to discriminate in residential real estate transactions.
 The law covers loans made to buy, construct, improve, repair, or maintain your home, or if you use your home is as security (collateral) for the loan.